therealblue24/therealblue24/README.md

 * Rust (error: cannot borrow "rust" as immutable, the trademark checker...)
 * Assembly (kernel-space; nasm)
 * Javascript
-|
+# note
-FYI: I know python and shellscript but those aren't real programming languages.
+I know python and shellscript but those aren't real programming languages.
 They are scripting languages to do tasks.